 Prices and Class Packages: • Monthly unlimited membership: £199 • Drop in class: £27 • 10 pack: £240 • 2 week unlimited introductory offer: £49

 Trademarked as one of the best workouts in the world, Barry’s Bootcamp has become an iconic gym class for the fittest and healthiest people.
 And celebs.
 This really isn’t one to do if you are not keen on shouting, and being pushed to your absolute maximum, but if you are, you’ll love it.
 Brave it if you can.
-New studios have recently opened in Victoria, with state of the art facilities and cutting-edge SW1 style.
+A new studio has just opened in Canary Wharf, which is the fifth Barrys in London.
 Classes from £20.

 Hailed as the new sport du jour, thanks to Gigi Hadid and her other Victoria’s Secret Angels, boxing is an aerobic workout that tones as well as burns fat, and Kobox in Chelsea and the City offers one of the best boxing workouts in London.
 Be prepared to sweat… a lot.
 The facilities include re-energising smoothies and showers with Ren beauty products, which will have you out the door looking and smelling better than you did when you walked in.
 Classes from £20, Unit 8-11 Kings Walk, 122 Kings Road, London SW3 4TR, and 85 London Wall, London, EC2M 7AD.